rrwiren/Getting_and_Cleaning_Data_Course_Project/README.md

-# Getting and Cleaning Data - Course Project
+# Getting and Cleaning Data - Course Project week 4

 This repository is hosting my week 4 assignment for the Getting and Cleaning Data course which is part of the Johns Hopkins Data Science Specialization at Coursera.